Encapsulation Carpet Cleaning

 The encapsulation cleaning system applies a cleaning solution containing a crystallizing acrylic polymer.
 It is this polymer that helps create the magic of encapsulation.

-The encapsulation carpet cleaning solution is usually worked into a carpet with an agitation carpet cleaning machine.
-The machine types used include Cimex, Rotary Brush, Rotary Bonnet, and Oscillating Pad (OP).
+The encapsulation solution is usually worked into a carpet with an agitation machine.
+The machine types include Cimex, Rotary Brush, Rotary Bonnet, and Oscillating Pad (OP).
 There are others as well.